ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

 #.
 Copy the flashall script (``flashall.sh``) from the flashall folder to the Ostro OS image folder
 #.
 Then in the image folder run::

     $ sudo ./flashall.sh

 #.
 Plug in the second micro-USB cable to the J16 connector as instructed by the running flashall script
 #.
 Wait for all the images to flash.
-You will see the progress on both the flasher and on the serial console.
+You will see the progress on both the flasher and on the serial console
 #.
-Once flashing is done, the image will automatically boot up and auto-login as ``root``, no password is required.
+Once flashing is done, the image will automatically boot up and auto-login as ``root``, no password is required

 Running Ostro OS in a VirtualBox\* VM
 ======================================